How does this medication work? What will it do for me?

 - dizziness or lightheadedness

-- dryness of skin and mouth
+- dry skin or mouth

 - increased body temperature